2022 Antinori Tenuta Guado al Tasso Antinori Il Bruciato Bolgheri

 Description

-The Tenuta Guado al Tasso estate is located near Bolgheri, in the Maremma on the Tuscan coast.
-The Guado al Tasso Il Bruciato takes its name from a Robin Hood-like figure who lived in the Bolgheri area.
-Antinori shows the potential of the area with this wine, a very rich and at the same time elegant blend of Cabernet Sauvignon, Merlot and Syrah.
-An excellent Supertuscan wine.
+The Tenuta Guado al Tasso estate is located near Bolgheri, in the Maremma region on the Tuscan coast.
+Guado al Tasso Il Bruciato takes its name from a Robin Hood-like figure who lived in the Bolgheri area.
+Antinori showcases the area's potential with this wine, a very rich yet elegant blend of Cabernet Sauvignon, Merlot, and Syrah.
+An exquisite Supertuscan wine.

-Delicious Tuscan top wine for a festive dinner when you have all the time to enjoy its rich taste with always high scores from the international wine press but anyway this also comes from the Antinori's.
-93/100 Parker and Suckling
+A delicious Tuscan top wine for a festive dinner when you have plenty of time to enjoy its rich flavor, always receiving high ratings from the international wine press, but this also comes from the Antinori family.

-The Guado al Tasso estate is located in the small but prestigious Bolgheri appellation on the coast of Tuscany, upper Maremma, about 100 kilometers southwest of the city of Florence.
-The region boasts a worldwide reputation as a reference point for international high-end wines such as Sassicaia, Ornellaia and of course Guado al Tasso.
-The vineyards of Guado al Tasso are mainly composed of Cabernet Sauvignon, Merlot, Syrah, Cabernet Franc, Petit Verdot and Vermentino grapes; the latter cultivated with both white and red varieties.
-They enjoy a mild climate thanks to the proximity of the Mediterranean Sea, the constant breezes soften the summer heat and the rigors of winter clean the air and provide a high level of sunlight and radiation.
+The Guado al Tasso estate is located in the small but prestigious Bolgheri appellation on the Tuscan coast, in the upper Maremma region, about 100 kilometers southwest of Florence.
+The region boasts a global reputation as a benchmark for international high-end wines such as Sassicaia, Ornellaia, and, of course, Guado al Tasso.
+Guado al Tasso's vineyards consist primarily of Cabernet Sauvignon, Merlot, Syrah, Cabernet Franc, Petit Verdot, and Vermentino grapes; the latter cultivated with both white and red varieties.
+They enjoy a mild climate thanks to the proximity of the Mediterranean Sea; the constant breezes soften the summer heat, and the harsh winter conditions cleanse the air and provide a high level of sunlight and radiation.

 Specifications